person12306464/More-Shaders-For-Bloxshade/README.md

 PerfectPerspective.fx (By Fubaxiusz, License: http://creativecommons.org/licenses/by-sa/3.0/, patched by Person123) (Has been modified)
 Particles.fx (By BlueSkyDefender, License: https://creativecommons.org/licenses/by-nd/4.0/, patched by Person123)
 qUINT_mxao_il.fx (By Marty McFly, MXAO with IL enabled.)
+PD80_03_Shadows_Midtones_Highlights.fx (By prod80, modifed by Person123, UI options are changed to work better in Ansel) PD80_04_Color_Balance.fx (By prod80, modifed by Person123, UI options are changed to work better in Ansel) PD80_04_Color_Gradients.fx (By prod80, modifed by Person123, UI options are changed to work better in Ansel) PD80_04_Selective_Color.fx (By prod80, modifed by Person123, UI options are changed to work better in Ansel) PD80_04_Selective_Color_v2.fx (By prod80, modifed by Person123, UI options are changed to work better in Ansel)

 Highlights: